junghyey/grinnell-elephant/manual_testing_protocol.md

 <img widith = "496" alt = "image" src ="https://github.com/user-attachments/assets/b13aebe5-078b-4aa7-9603-b701b00bc156" />

 ### "Back" Button Testing (Back Navigation)
 #### Steps:
 1. Launch the Elephant app (we see the Home Page)
 2. Tap the **SettingsPage Button** (identifier: Gear Icon in the top-right corner)
+3. Make sure you end up in the settingsPage.
-3. Tap a button that pushes to a new view (e.g., Mode or Themes)
+4. Tap a button that pushes to a new view (e.g., Mode or Themes)
-4. Verify the new view appears (e.g., change in background color or content)
+5. Verify the new view appears (e.g., change in background color or content)
-5. Tap the **Back Button** in the navigation bar
+6. Tap the **Back Button** in the navigation bar
-6. Ensure that you return to the Home Page
+7. Ensure that you return to the Home Page

 #### Expected:
-- Tapping the back button from within the `SettingsView` navigates the user back to the Home Page.
+- Tapping the back button from within the `settingsPage` navigates the user back to the Home Page.

 ### "Mode" Button Testing (Dark / Light Mode Toggle)